What Is a Debit and Credit? Bookkeeping Basics Explained

 Revenue accounts are accounts related to income earned from the sale of products and services or interest from investments.

 - Interest Income

 These are charges related to the day-to-day operation of a business.

 Sal’s Surfboards sells 3 surfboards to a customer for $1,000.
 The bill is paid immediately, in cash.
 Sal deposits the money directly into his company’s business account.
 Now it’s time to update his company’s online accounting information.

-A few weeks later Sal takes out a loan of $3,000 for some upgrades to his store.
-He will then debit his loans payable account (under “Liabilities”) for $3,000 and credit his cash account (under “Assets”) for the same amount.
+A few weeks later, Sal takes out a loan of $3,000 for some upgrades to his store.
+He will then credit his loans payable account (under “Liabilities”) for $3,000 and debit his cash account (under “Assets”) for the same amount.
 Once he pays off that loan of $3,000 in full, he will debit his loans payable account and credit his cash account.

 |Straight Line Depreciation||FIFO Method||Business Expenses|

 |Income Statement||How To Calculate Total Assets||Business Expense Categories|

 |COGS||Net Operating Loss||What is a write-off?|

 |Break Even Point Formula||Retained Earnings Formula||Gross Profit Margin Formula|